meshplay/meshplay/docs/pages/project/contributing/contributing-model-relationships.md

 <a class="anchorjs-link" id="relationship-contribution"></a>

-#### 4. Contribute your relationship to the Meshery project
+#### 4. Contribute your relationship to the Meshplay project

-Submit a pull request to the Meshery repository with your new relationship definition, so that all users can benefit from the relationship(s) you have defined.
+Submit a pull request to the Meshplay repository with your new relationship definition, so that all users can benefit from the relationship(s) you have defined.

 Keeping your relationship definition in a separate file allows for easier management and review of the relationship(s) you have defined.

-{% include alert.html title="Keeping your custom Relationships private" type="info" content="Alternatively, if you would like to keep the relatioship definition private, you can bundle your relatinship(s) in a custom model, import the custom model into your Meshery deployment.
-Your private relationship definition(s) will be registered in your Meshery Server's <a href='/concepts/logical/registry'>registry</a> and available for use within your Meshery deployment." %}
+{% include alert.html title="Keeping your custom Relationships private" type="info" content="Alternatively, if you would like to keep the relatioship definition private, you can bundle your relatinship(s) in a custom model, import the custom model into your Meshplay deployment.
+Your private relationship definition(s) will be registered in your Meshplay Server's <a href='/concepts/logical/registry'>registry</a> and available for use within your Meshplay deployment." %}

-For more information refer - [Model - Construct Models in Meshery](https://docs.google.com/document/d/16z5hA8qVfSq885of9LXFUVvfom-hQXr-6oTD_GgoFmk/edit)
+For more information refer - [Model - Construct Models in Meshplay](https://docs.google.com/document/d/16z5hA8qVfSq885of9LXFUVvfom-hQXr-6oTD_GgoFmk/edit)